kingchou007/CS-5750/README.md

-# Foundation of Robotics
+Foundation of Robotics at Cornell
-Developing with ROS